Colwood, British Columbia: Attractions

+The city has many regional amenities, including the City's waterfront at Esquimalt Lagoon, which includes a National Migratory Bird Sanctuary, the Juan de Fuca Recreation Centre, The Q Centre, Royal Colwood Golf Club, Olympic View Golf Club, and the library facilities for the Western Communities.

 Education

 Colwood is a part of the School District 62 Sooke.

 There are six elementary schools: John Stubbs (in Belmont Park), Colwood, Hans Helgesen, David Cameron, Sangster, and Wishart.
 There is one middle school: Dunsmuir.
 There is also an alternative school program called Pacific Secondary School (formerly WON western opportunity network).
 A new high school, Royal Bay Secondary School, opened in 2015.

 Colwood is also home to Royal Roads University.